fkarg/fkarg.github.io/staged/extreme-ownership.md

 Stories could make their point more clearly, but the book resonated with me.

-The book deeply resonated with me.
-There are probably few things as _absolute_ as responsibility.
+### Better Stories
 The book uses stories to better demonstrate principles of each chapter.
 While I really like some of these stories, not all of them demonstrated their principle as well as they could have.

+Overall, it feels like the book still has some 'rough' edges and could use some polishing.

+Diamonds take time to form: To me, it feels like only few and small improvements would be needed to take it to the next level.
+This is partially why I find it so frustrating.
+For me the potential is clearly there, but it has somehow failed to materialize.
+I do hope a second version will change this.

+### Good parts
+The book deeply resonated with me.
+There is nothing as _absolute_ and uncaring as reality, and uncompromising responsibility for decisions mirrors that perfectly.

+Not just that, I learned a lot about responsibility and leadership, among other things.
+It was very easy to read and follow.
+I really liked that each chapter had a part focusing solely on the principle and application to business as well.

-Still, the book was very well written, clearly structured and an enjoyable read.
+The book was very well written, clearly structured and an enjoyable read.

 I would recommend it to everyone struggling with responsibility or leadership.

-## Favourite Quotes
+## Favorite Quotes
-> The only meaningful measure for a leader is wether the team succeeds or
+> The only meaningful measure for a leader is whether the team succeeds or
 > fails.

 > But combat is reflective of life, only amplified and intensified.

 **Part 1:**
-> the burdon of command and the deep meaning of responsibility: the leader is
+> the burden of command and the deep meaning of responsibility: the leader is
 > truly and ultimately responsible for _everything_.

 > leadership is the single greatest factor in any team's performance